marsdrums/test-tutorial/visual-quality/index.md

 y = -2x^3 + 3x^2
 $$

 which happens to be the function plotted in the graph above.
-In the codomain [0; 1], this function exhibits the curve we are after, starting end ending with slope 0.
+In the subdomain [0; 1], this function exhibits the curve we are after, starting end ending with slope 0.
 Let's try to apply this movement path to an object to see the difference.

 ![](./images/visual-quality_078.gif)